ibernt/Projects/stanford-cars/README.md

 Image classification of the stanford-cars dataset leveraging the fastai v1.
 The goal is to **try hit 90%+ accuracy**, starting with a basic fastai image classification workflow and interating from there.
 My 90%+ goal is based on @sgugger's code implementing Adam for the Stanford Cars dataset, here: https://github.com/sgugger/Adam-experiments

-This was all run on a Paperspace P4000 machine
+This was all run on a Paperspace P4000 machine.

+**labels_df.csv** contains the labels, filepath and test/train flag for each image file.

 ## Notebook Results